vjoel/tupelo/doc/goruco.md

 past talks

 http://confreaks.com/videos/165-rubyconf2009-dsls-code-generation-and-new-domains-for-ruby

 http://speakerrate.com/talks/1797-dsls-code-generation-and-new-domains-for-ruby

 ----
 Notes
 ----

-lost tuples -- if a process takes a tuple and dies, how do you recover? no occ -- forces you to use a locking style of concurrency control the tuplestore is mostly a flat array, no choice of data structure ineff query linear search -- there is no general algo for all tuples queries always have to go to the network -- no localstore or cache everything is a bottleneck: every write, template match, wait registration, wait notification, etc. no concurrency -- entire system is limited by the timeline of one thread no replication or persistence
+* lost tuples -- if a process takes a tuple and dies, how do you recover?

+* no occ -- forces you to use a locking style of concurrency control

+* the tuplestore is mostly a flat array, no choice of data structure

+* ineff query

+  * linear search -- there is no general algo for all tuples

+* queries always have to go to the network -- no localstore or cache

+* everything is a bottleneck: every write, template match, wait registration, wait  notification, etc.

+* no concurrency -- entire system is limited by the timeline of one thread

+* no replication or persistence

-RPC-based, so more latency, hard to pipeline, more vulnerable to failures ruby only marshal is slow and blocky (no buffered, non-blocking reads)
+* RPC-based, so more latency, hard to pipeline, more vulnerable to failures

+* ruby only

+* marshal is slow and blocky (no buffered, non-blocking reads)

+approach:

-  minimize the center
+* minimize the center

-    just a counter and message dispatcher, no other state or computation
+  * just a counter and message dispatcher, no other state or computation

-  to remove (almost) all computational bottlenecks to avoid centralized storage that can only use flat arrays
+  * to remove (almost) all computational bottlenecks

+  * to avoid centralized storage that can only use flat arrays

-  preserve api, prog model, semantics
+  * preserve api, prog model, semantics

-    even add powerful transactions for OCC
+    * even add powerful transactions for OCC

-      and for efficiency and for failure resistence add optional persistence
+    * and for efficiency and for failure resistence

+    * add optional persistence

-    replication inherent in design
+    * replication inherent in design

-  open up new avenues of optimization
+  * open up new avenues of optimization

-    specialized data stores and search algos
+    * specialized data stores and search algos

-    subspaces to control resource usage
+    * subspaces to control resource usage